About New Hope

-New Hope is a 501(c)(3) non-profit organization serving domestic and sexual violence survivors.
+New Hope is a 501(c)(3) non-profit organization serving those affected by domestic and sexual violence.
 Since domestic and sexual violence are often intertwined, our clients benefit from the full spectrum of programs we offer, allowing them to receive domestic and sexual violence services in one place.
-We offer a wide range of services which combine crisis intervention, violence prevention, life transition and self-sufficiency opportunities, while promoting behavioral and systemic changes to reduce violence at the individual and community levels.
+We offer a wide range of services which combine crisis intervention, violence prevention, life transition, and self-sufficiency opportunities, while promoting behavioral and systemic changes to reduce violence at the individual and community levels.

 In 2016 we completed a 5-year strategic plan that focuses on (1) increasing services to those who have been traditionally underserved, (2) increasing our primary prevention services, and (3) increasing our collaborations to more effectively serve those who are most vulnerable.
 For more information on our strategic plan, click here.

-New Hope’s story began in 1979 when Edith Palmer, an Attleboro, Massachusetts, resident, and a small group of individuals realized that domestic violence was a huge yet largely silent problem in their community.
-At the time that New Hope was founded over three decades ago, resources and support services for survivors of domestic and sexual violence were virtually nonexistent, leaving them with nowhere to turn for help.
-Recognizing a need, Palmer and her small group of volunteers started an emergency hotline for survivors, taking turns answering calls in their homes that had been forwarded by the Attleboro Police Department.
+New Hope’s story began in Attleboro, MA, in 1979 when Edith Palmer and a small group of her friends realized that domestic violence was a huge yet largely silent problem in their community.
+At the time, resources and support services for survivors of domestic and sexual violence were virtually nonexistent.
+Recognizing a need, Palmer and her small group of volunteers started an emergency hotline for survivors, taking turns answering calls in their homes that had been forwarded by the Plainville Police Department.
 During its first year, this 24-hour hotline, staffed entirely by volunteers, responded to over 500 calls from women in the greater Attleboro area.

-Seeing the overwhelming need that existed in the community, just one year later, the newly-formed New Hope opened an emergency shelter for battered women and their children.
+Just one year later, New Hope opened an emergency shelter for women and their children impacted by domestic violence.
 Two years after its founding, in 1981, New Hope opened its first outreach office in Attleboro, expanding its support services and adding court advocacy to provide survivors of domestic violence with additional protections they needed to become safe.
 Over the years, New Hope also expanded its service area to include other towns beyond its origins in Attleboro.

 The scope and geography of New Hope’s services continued to grow, and in 1984, the mission was expanded to include services to survivors of sexual violence.
-However, the New Hope staff soon realized that in order to truly end domestic and sexual violence, they would need to work not only with adult survivors, but also with child survivors, child witnesses, perpetrators, and the public in order to fully break the cycle of violence for future generations.
+As more survivors came forward, New Hope soon realized that in order to truly end domestic and sexual violence, they would need to work not only with adult survivors, but also with child survivors, child witnesses, people who perpetrate abuse, and the public in order to fully break the cycle of violence for future generations.

-Today, New Hope serves 41 communities throughout South-Central and Southeastern Massachusetts, and addresses domestic and sexual violence at every level of the family unit and with every segment of the population, including survivors, witnesses, perpetrators, bystanders, community groups, faith-based organizations, businesses, the judicial, medical and law enforcement systems, as well as the larger community.
+Today, New Hope serves 41 communities throughout South-Central and Southeastern Massachusetts, and addresses domestic and sexual violence at the individual, family, and community level.
+Our services reach many segments of our communities, including survivors, witnesses, people who perpetrate abuse, bystanders, community groups, faith-based organizations, businesses, the judicial, medical, and law enforcement systems, schools, and many others.

 New Hope is quite unique in how broadly we work with all segments of the population and all aspects of the cycle of violence.
 We are different because we are: